2015 Notebook Computer Requirements & Recommendations

 Minimum Recommendations for MBA Students

-- The 64 bit version of either Microsoft Windows 7 Professional or Ultimate (an upgrade to Windows 7 Ultimate is available from the IU Bookstore for $20, but you'll need your IU Student ID card to purchase it).
-Further, “Home” versions of any Microsoft OS may work, however, they are NOT recommended in any OS version)
+- Microsoft Windows 7 Professional or Ultimate.
+“Home/basic/starter" versions of any Microsoft OS may work, however, they are NOT recommended in any OS version)

 What About Access to University Centralized Computing Services?